Private School Act

 1. Reelection and by-election of board members.

-3. Employment or removal of the schoolmaster.
+3. Employment or removal of the principal/president.

 5. Decision to suspend, dissolve the school or declare bankruptcy.